buren/git-story/README.md

 3. If any conflicts fix them and run `git done "Fixed merge conflicts in ..."`
 4. Create a pull request on GitHub (or any other host)

 The principle is that you develop each new feature in its on branch.
-Then when you're ready you push it and create a pull request.
+Then when you're done you push it and create a pull request.

 ## Example